bugosiphionah/outreachy-openstack/Doc/setup.md

 ## Run sonobuoy

-1.I first ran a kubernetes cluster locally using vagrant.
-I simply downloaded a kubernetes release and ran this command.
+1.I first ran a kubernetes cluster locally.
+I was having problems around using the prefered use of minikube where i was failing to get a 32bit installer for ubuntu.
+I simply downloaded a kubernetes release and ran this command using the instructions [here](https://kubernetes-v1-4.github.io/docs/getting-started-guides/locally/).

 	hack/local-up-cluster.sh